-The Company's revolving line of credit is subject to floating rates.
+The Company's revolving line of credit and intercompany debt are subject to floating rates.
 The floating rate debt is subject to interest rate cash flow risk, as the required cash flows to service the debt will fluctuate as a result of changes in market rates.
-As at February 29, 2020, the increase or decrease in (loss) income before taxes for each 1% change in interest rates on floating rate debt amounts to approximately \$5,983 (2019 - \$7,104).
-The related disclosures regarding these debt instruments are included in Note 10 of these condensed consolidated interim financial statements.
+As at February 28, 2021, the increase or decrease in (loss) income before taxes for each 1% change in interest rates on floating rate debt amounts to approximately \$2,388 (2020 - \$5,983).

-16. Capital disclosures
+15. Capital disclosures